MartinCiaffone/CalculatorServiceExercise/README.md

 - Nuget System.Net.Http.Json

 ### Implementation details
-**We will not detail the implementation for the client in this first version since it is not the central object of the exercise.
+*We will not detail the implementation for the client in this first version since it is not the central object of the exercise.
 It is a very simple web application made using Blazor components.
-In the Home you can see the use of the components (one per operation) combined in a common page.**
+On the Home page you can see the use of the components (one per operation) combined in a common page.*

 ## CalculatorService.Library